jsalexan/jsalexan/README.md

 - 👋 Hi, I’m @jsalexan
-- 👀 I’m interested in playing ukulele, genealogy, cooking, and front end web development.
+- 👀 I’m interested in front end web development, genealogy research, and playing ukulele.
-- 🌱 I’m currently learning Full Stack Web Development.
-This week: GraphQL
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on front end projects!
+- 💞️ I’m looking to collaborate on projects!
 - 📫 How to reach me ...jsa.wa.us@gmail.com or here on GitHub.